eRebernisek/ambev-test/template/backend/README.md

 - The container name is "ambev_test"
 - The container runs in detached mode (-d flag)

-## Initial Database Setup
-The database is automatically initialized with the following:

 ### Default Tables
 - **Users** table with columns:
   - Id (uuid, primary key)